hlgirard/PlantWhisperer/README.md

 # PlantWhisperer

-Android app that displays the soil moisture level of your house / garden plants obtained from an MQTT server.
+This is an Android app that displays the soil moisture level of your house / garden plants.
+The app connects to a thinger.io server through a RESTful API and, for each registered plant, retrieves numeric data from a specific bucket.

 ## License